Massachusetts Bay Colony: Legal formation of the colony

 The company leaders sought a royal charter for the colony because they were concerned about the legality of conflicting land claims given to several companies (including the New England Company) for the little-known territories of the New World, and because of the increasing number of Puritans who wanted to join them.
 Charles granted the new charter on 4 March 1629 [O.S.
 1628], superseding the land grant and establishing a legal basis for the new English colony at Massachusetts, appointing Endecott as governor.
 It was not apparent whether Charles knew that the company was meant to support the Puritan emigration, and he was likely left to assume that it was purely for business purposes, as was the custom.
 The charter omitted a significant clause: the location for the annual stockholders' meeting.
 Charles dissolved Parliament in 1629, whereupon the company's directors met to consider the possibility of moving the company's seat of governance to the colony.
 This was followed later that year by the Cambridge Agreement, in which a group of investors agreed to emigrate and work to buy out others who would not emigrate.

 The Massachusetts Bay Colony became the first English chartered colony whose board of governors did not reside in England.
 This independence helped the settlers to maintain their Puritan religious practices without interference from the king, Archbishop Laud, or the Anglican Church of England.
-The charter remained in force for 55 years; Charles II revoked it in 1684.
+The charter remained in force for 55 years; Charles II revoked it in 1684, following several years of negative reports from Edward Randolph and Edward Cranfield.
 Parliament passed legislation collectively called the Navigation Acts which attempted to prevent the colonists from trading with any nation other than England.
 Colonial resistance to those acts led King Charles to revoke the Massachusetts charter and consolidate all the colonies in New England, New York, and New Jersey into the Dominion of New England.